 The main phytochemical in banaba is called corosolic acid.
-This is a type of pentacyclic triterpene that is seen in the leaves of the banaba plant.
-Other phytochemicals in banaba include ellagitannins, gallic acid, and ellagic acid.
+This is a type of pentacyclic triterpene that has been shown in studies to have anti-inflammatory properties.

 High sensitivity C reactive protein is an indication of how much inflammation is present in the body.
 Therefore, people on banaba should expect to have less inflammation throughout the body.

-- You will also gain protection against alcoholic liver disease.
+- Liver damage: Banaba has also been known to protect the liver against alcohol-induced damage.
+You will also gain protection against alcoholic liver disease.
 Studies have found that people taking banaba have lower transaminase levels (liver enzymes) as well as less fat in their liver.